-The Board continued to assess the effectiveness of the risk management processes and internal controls during 2016 and to the date of this report.
-Such assessment is based on reports made to the Board, the Audit and Risk Committee and the Safety and Sustainability Committee, including:
+The Board’s assessment of the risk management processes and internal controls during 2018 is based on reports it received and those presented to the Audit and Risk Committee and the Safety and Sustainability Committee, including:

 - the results of the internal audit function’s reviews of internal financial controls

 - a Group-wide certification that effective internal controls had been maintained or, where any significant non-compliance or breakdown had occurred with or without loss, that appropriate remedial action has been or is being taken